NotNorom/discord-banner-bot/README.md

 - `Read Messages/ View Channels` for using prefix commands
 - `Send Messages` for using prefix commands (and error responses)
 - `Send Messages in Threads` for using prefix commands (and error responses)
-- `Add Reactions` for nice visuals :D
+- `Add Reactions` for nice visuals... eventually :D

 Right now only server members with the `Manage Server` permission can use the `/start`, `/stop` and `/album` commands.
 This might change in the future.